 John Cope noticed Afford’s potential and invited him to the indoor nets at Trent Bridge during the winter of 1983-4.

-Without any further trials, he made his first-class debut for Nottinghamshire against Oxford University in The Parks in April 1984.
+Without any further trials, he made his First-Class debut for Nottinghamshire against Oxford University at The Parks in April 1984.
 Later in 1984 came his Championship debut against Lancashire at Blackpool when Peter Such was absent, nursing a bruised thumb.

-Andy Afford joined in 1985 the playing staff at Trent Bridge and was leading Second XI wicket-taker with 45 victims at 21.69 runs apiece.
-The winter of 1985/6 was spent in New Zealand, coaching and playing for the Wellington club side, Hutt Valley C.C.
-It was to be the first of four winters spent in New Zealand.
+Andy Afford joined the playing staff at Trent Bridge in 1985 and was leading Second XI wicket-taker, with 45 victims at 21.69 runs apiece.
+The winter of 1985-6 he spent in New Zealand, coaching and playing for the Wellington club side, Hutt Valley CC.
+It was to be the first of four winters that he spent in New Zealand.

-Going out to New Zealand again in 1988/9, he took over 50 wickets for Taita District and represented Wellington B. His fitness assured, Afford took over fifty first class wickets for the first time in 1989.
+Going out to New Zealand again in 1988-9, he took more than fifty wickets for Taita District and represented Wellington B. His fitness assured, Afford took also fifty First-Class wickets, for the first time, in 1989.

-In his career, Andy Afford took 468 first-class wickets with his best haul of 6-51 coming against Lancashire at Trent Bridge and two ten-wicket innings to his name, against Kent and Sussex.
+In his career, Andy Afford took 468 First-Class wickets, with his best haul of 6-51 coming against Lancashire at Trent Bridge, and two ten-wicket matches to his name, against Kent and Sussex.